Key Performance Indicators & Front Line Maintenance Leaders

 Action indicators should be used to drive continuous improvement and necessary change of behaviors to deliver expected results.

-Front line key performance indicators include:
+KPIs for the Front line include:

 • Break-in work within weekly and daily schedules.